shuklavaibhav30/COUNTRIES_API/README.md

 Built with HTML, CSS, and JavaScript, this project demonstrates API integration, dynamic rendering, and mobile-first design.
 The website fetches and displays a list of countries along with their flags.
 Users can click on any country to view detailed information, such as population, capital, time zones, and more.
+Pagination is implemented on the home page for smooth browsing through the countries list.

 Website: https://countries-api-brl.vercel.app/
 GitHub Repository: https://github.com/shuklavaibhav30/COUNTRIES_API-BRL